-Kits consist of all the pre-cut plywood needed to build this boat only; rails, seats, and other pieces of “real” wood are not included, nor are the epoxy, hardware, sails, or rigging.
-The extra costs to build this boat in addition to the kit and plans is estimated to be US$1,500 to US$2,000 for hardwoods, epoxy, hardware, sails and rigging.
+Kits consist of all the pre-cut plywood needed to build this boat only; rails, spars, and other pieces of “real” wood are not included, nor are the epoxy, hardware, sail, or rigging.
+The extra costs to build this boat in addition to the kit and plans is estimated to be US$1,500 to US$2,000 for hardwoods, epoxy, hardware, sail and rigging.
 The sail should account for about $600 of those extra costs.

 CAN SHE HANDLE A MOTOR?